saascipes/build-pipeline/README.md

 ## TODO
 1. ECR credentials hardcoded in ecr-auth.sh - is it even used? i don't think so - i'm removing it for now
+2. Instructions for setting up ECR
+3. Local dev environment? specific version of node and other components?